McCoy v. Louisiana: Background

 In 2008, Louisiana resident Robert McCoy was charged with the murder of his estranged wife's son, mother, and step-father; the prosecution sought the death penalty.
 He was initially appointed counsel from the public defender's office, but intractable disagreements arose, and he discharged his public defender.
 McCoy's parents hired a new lawyer, Larry English.

 As McCoy was charged with a capital offense, his trial was divided into two phases: a "guilt phase" to determine if McCoy was guilty of the crime, and a "penalty phase" to determine the sentencing.
 English believed the evidence against McCoy was overwhelming and saw no hope of winning an acquittal.
 Instead, English formulated a trial strategy based on conceding at the guilt phase that McCoy was the killer in the hope of avoiding a death sentence at the penalty phase.
 When English explained this strategy to McCoy, he protested, insisting he was innocent of the crime and seeking to have English removed as his counsel.
 With only two days before trial was set to begin, the presiding judge refused.
 English proceeded with his strategy, telling the jury there was no way they could conclude that McCoy was innocent based on the evidence at trial.
 McCoy testified in his own defense, presenting a complex alibi involving an interstate police conspiracy to frame him.
 The jury convicted him of all three homicides.
+The victims were Gregory Colston, 17, Christine Young, 55 and Willie Young, 50, all of whom were killed on May 5, 2008.

 During the penalty phase, English argued that the jury should have mercy on McCoy in light of his "serious mental and emotional issues."
 The jury reached a death verdict on each count.

 McCoy appealed to the Louisiana Supreme Court, arguing that the trial court should not have allowed English to concede over McCoy's objections.
 The court ruled against McCoy, relying on the U.S. Supreme Court's decision in Florida v.
 Nixon, which determined that a lawyer could concede the defendant's guilt where the defendant neither expressly objected to nor opposed making such a concession.